More Medical Devices in India to Face Price Controls

 The Indian government issued the National Medical Device Policy 2023 to help develop more locally-made medical devices in India.
 Currently, India imports about 82% of their medical devices and the Government is looking to change this.
 While this 2023 Policy was a progressive policy, it also discussed device pricing.
-Recently a special group under the Union Health Ministry (including outside experts, the Department of Pharmaceuticals, and the Health Authority) have begun working, for the first time, on a National List of Essential Medical Devices.
+Recently a special group under the Union Health Ministry (including outside experts, the Department of Pharmaceuticals, and the Health Authority) has begun working, for the first time, on a National List of Essential Medical Devices.

 This list will outline price ceilings for certain medical devices in India.
 Right now, under the Indian National List of Essential Medicines, only 4 medical devices are considered drugs (IUDs, condoms, stents, and drug-eluting stents) and thus have price controls.
 Some devices in India like disposable surgical products, syringes, etc. are only allowed to increase their price annually by 10%.
 Normally, new devices are permitted to be priced at the manufacturer’s discretion, but this will likely change in the future.
 Also, in 2022, a group from the Health and Family Welfare Organization released a report entitled – Medical Devices: Regulations and Control.
 Obviously, new price controls in India are a major concern for Western device manufacturers exporting and selling to India.